WillHoffer/WillHoffer.github.io/cv/index.md

 ---
 layout: default
+title: Will Hoffer
-description: "Curriculum Vitae"
+description: Curriculum Vitae
 ---

-# CV
+# Where can I find your CV?

 While the website is in construction, my CV is available via email.